-In 2009, ten Missouri children died of unintentional poisoning.
-One newborn died due to maternal cocaine usage.
-Three children, ages one through four died from getting into unsecured medications.
+In 2010, ten Missouri children died of unintentional poisoning.
+Two children ages 1-4 died of carbon monoxide poisoning and one six-year-old child died from an overdose of prescription medications.
 According to the National SAFE KIDS Campaign, 60 percent of poisoning exposures to children under the age of five are by non-pharmaceutical products such as cosmetics, cleaning substances, plants, foreign bodies and toys, pesticides, art supplies and alcohol; with the remaining 40 percent by pharmaceuticals.

-Unintentional childhood poisoning deaths have declined over the past decade, largely due to child-resistant packaging, heightened parental awareness, Consumer Product Safety Commission regulations concerning lead-free products and appropriate interventions by poison control centers and health professionals.
+Unintentional childhood poisoning deaths have declined over the past decade, largely due to childresistant packaging, heightened parental awareness, Consumer Product Safety Commission regulations concerning lead-free products, and appropriate interventions by poison control centers and health professionals.